Me1e/raspi-llm/raspberry-pi-project/task.md

     - [X] Receive audio chunks (JSON wrapped with `type: "audio_data"`) from the RPi WebSocket server.
     - [X] Decode base64 audio data from the payload.
-    - [X] Convert 16-bit PCM (24kHz from Gemini by default, may need to check `outputAudioConfig.sampleRateHertz`) to Float32Array and use Web Audio API to play back the received audio chunks in the browser.
+    - [X] Convert 16-bit PCM (check `outputAudioConfig.sampleRateHertz` from Gemini, typically 24kHz) to Float32Array and use Web Audio API to play back the received audio chunks in the browser.
     - *Reference: Web Audio API documentation.
 For playback concepts, see `gemini-web-dev/src/lib/audio-streamer.ts`.*

 ### 3.5 Audio Transcription (Optional, for Debugging/Display)